Read our book:

 If you believe your child's situation meets these conditions and would like to find out if your child qualifies for assistance, you may give us a call at:

-If our staff agrees that your child's circumstances appear to meet our criteria, you will be asked to download our Intake Form.
+If our staff agrees that your child's circumstances appear to meet our criteria, you will be asked to download our Intake Form (Spanish Intake).
 Print it out, complete it, and return it along with the supporting documentation to demonstrate child abuse or neglect.
 Support documentation includes such information as police reports, CPS and medical reports, psychological and custody evaluations, therapist notes and forensic interviews, along with recent court orders regarding child custody or guardianship.

 After our caseworkers have screened your intake package, your child's situation will be reviewed by the entire staff in order to determine if Defenders of Children will accept the case.
 Any partial documents that are submitted will delay the review of your child's case while the caseworker attempts to contact you for the missing pages of a report, etc.